GSA/search-gov-website/about/updates/year-in-review/special-report/implementation.md

 		<p>They conducted an audit of web analytics data and customer feedback surveys, and met with internal stakeholders, many of whom are frequent users of the website themselves.</p>
 		<p>The web team learned that there were large groups of older content that were not being used.
 They also learned that people often looked for information on the main website that was published on a subdomain.</p>
 		<p>In addition, the team learned that there were people from the general public trying to use their website who were confused by pages written for experts.</p>
-		<p>The team developed a strategy that focused on four main areas:<p>
+		<p>The team developed a strategy that focused on four main areas:</p>
 		<ul>
 			<li>archiving outdated pages, including removing and archiving one content type entirely; </li>
 			<li>rewriting pages to use plain language; </li>